percona/portal-doc/docs/connect-pmm.md

 Connect your PMM servers to Percona Platform to leverage Platform services that boost the monitoring capabilities of your PMM installations.

 ## Pre-requisites
 To ensure that Percona Platform can establish a connection with the PMM instance:

+### Install PMM 2.25.0 or later
+ Before connecting your PMM server to Percona Platform, make sure that you are using PMM version 2.25 or newer.
+Otherwise, upgrade your PMM installation before continuing.

 ### Set the public address of your PMM server

-1. Log into PMM and go to **PMM > Advanced Settings**.
+1. Log into PMM and go to **PMM > Settings > Advanced Settings**.
 2. Enter your address/hostname or click **Get from browser** to enable your browser to automatically detect and populate this field.
 3. Save the changes.